deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

     * Change the `.spec.registry.repo` field to the address that you specified in the `--registry` parameter when uploading images;
     * Change the `.spec.registry.dockerCfg` field to a base64 string with the authorization data for your registry in `dockercfg` format.
 Refer to your registry's documentation for information on how to obtain this token.

-1. Apply the ModuleSource manifest received in the previous step to the cluster
+1. Apply the ModuleSource manifest received in the previous step to the cluster.

    ```shell
    kubectl apply -f $HOME/module_source.yml